-This course provides a survey of the Old Testament of the Bible, from a literary and philosophical point of view, with attention also paid to the ancient Near-Eastern texts and to the Jewish Apocrypha.
-It introduces the great characters and events in the context of the developmental nature of this literature.
+Units: 3 This course provides a survey of the Old Testament of the Bible, from a literary and philosophical point of view, with attention also paid to the

-ENG 032 The Bible as Literature: New Testament
+ENG 032 The Bible as Literature: New Testament Units: 3

 This course provides a survey of the New Testament of the Bible, from a literary and philosophical point of view, with attention also paid to the Dead Sea Scrolls material and 1st and 2nd century writings related to the New Testament.
 It introduces the great characters and events in the context of the developmental nature of this literature.